• Screening room

 Sophia Al-Maria, Beast Type Song (2019).
 Courtesy of the artist and Anna Lena Films.

 In Beast Type Song (2019), Sophia Al-Maria stages a richly textured meditation on erasure, power, and embodied memory.
-Shot in the derelict former campus of Central Saint Martins, over the course of the film’s fragmentary narrative we encounter the voices of three AWOL veterans of a solar war played by Yumna Marwan, Elizabeth Peace, and Tosh Basco, as well as Al-Maria herself playing the character of Slug – a time-travelling narrator who appears throughout a suite of films by Al-Maria.
-Beast Type Song blends personal histories with public legacies of colonialism, reflecting on narratives and languages we have inherited.
-Through choreographed movement, monologues, literary and audiovisual citations, and shifts in narrative tone that are punctuated by typography (the asterisk which has become a recurring glyph throughout Al-Maria's work) the film resists dominant histories and compels reflection by asking: what is our complicity, how do we rewrite what’s been omitted, and what stories do we carry forward when the official versions collapse?
+Shot in the derelict former campus of Central Saint Martins, over the course of the film’s fragmentary narrative we encounter the voices of three AWOL veterans of a solar war played by Yumna Marwan, Elizabeth Peace, and Tosh Basco, as well as Al-Maria herself playing the character of Slug – a time-travelling narrator who appears throughout a series of Al-Maria's.
+Beast Type Song blends personal histories with the public legacies of colonialism, reflecting on its inherited narratives and languages.
+Through choreographed movement, monologues, literary and audiovisual citations, and shifts in narrative tone that are punctuated by typography (the asterisk which has become a recurring glyph throughout Al-Maria's work), the film calls into question dominant histories by asking: what is our complicity, how do we rewrite what has been omitted, and what stories do we carry forward when the official versions collapse?

 Related